Public Relations, Sports Marketing & Communication

-“Everything that I was involved in at Carthage helped bring me to this point in my career.
+“Everything I was involved in at Carthage helped bring me to this point in my career.
 Every professor and every supervisor I ever had at Carthage encouraged me to take control of my education and experience.
 They allowed me the chance to take on additional responsibilities that would usually be reserved for a full-time staff member, take internships even if they sometimes interfered with our weekly class schedule, and helped me prepare for national conference presentations that helped propel my brand.”

 How has your liberal arts education benefitted you?

-“I think that Carthage has prepared me to see all sides of an issue both big and small.
+“I think that Carthage has prepared me to see all sides of an issue, both big and small.
 It’s not always about who the issue directly impacts.
 You also have to pay attention to the ripple effect and how your decisions can affect seemingly unimportant stakeholders and groups.”